JuliaGraphics/Luxor.jl/docs/src/tutorial.md

 then you're ready to start.

-Presumably you'll be working in a Jupyter notebook, or perhaps using the Juno development environment.
-It's also possible to work in a text editor (you'll need to know how to run a file of Julia code), or, at a pinch, you could use the Julia REPL directly.
+Presumably you'll be working in a Jupyter notebook, or perhaps using the Atom/Juno editor/development environment.
+It's also possible to work in a text editor (make sure you know how to run a file of Julia code), or, at a pinch, you could use the Julia REPL directly.

 Ready?
 Let's begin.
 The goal of this tutorial is to do a bit of basic 'compass and ruler' Euclidean geometry, to introduce the basic concepts of Luxor drawings.